10 Ways to Reduce Inflammation

 Inflammation is part of your body's natural defenses—when a cut swells up and turns red, that's inflammation at work healing you.
-But when inflammation goes into overdrive, sparked by factors like poor diet and smoking, it can cause a host of health problems including cardiovascular disease, diabetes, arthritis (including psoriatic arthritis), cancer and even depression.
+But when inflammation becomes chronic, sparked by factors like poor diet and smoking, it can cause a host of health problems including cardiovascular disease, diabetes, arthritis (including psoriatic arthritis), cancer and even depression.
 But how can you reduce inflammation in the body?
 Try these strategies.

 Pictured Recipe: Turmeric Latte

 Turmeric is having a moment, thanks largely to curcumin—a compound that gives the sunny spice its anti-inflammatory powers.
-According to a recent review, curcumin reduces the production of a protein that makes your immune system work overtime.
+According to a scientific review, curcumin reduces the production of a protein that makes your immune system work overtime.
 These studies used high doses of curcumin (up to 1,500 milligrams/day), so it may be worth asking your doctor about supplements.
 You may not be able to get that much from food (5 teaspoons ground turmeric or 2 ounces fresh has 500 mg of curcumin).
 But the spice's anti-inflammatory potential is still a good reason to sprinkle it liberally on roasted veggies or sip those trendy golden lattes.

 Here's yet another reason not to skimp on green leafy vegetables: they are rich in magnesium, a mineral that about half of us don't consume enough of.
 "I encourage anyone who's susceptible to inflammation to assess their magnesium intake," says Forrest H. Nielsen, Ph.D., a research nutritionist at the USDA's Grand Forks Human Nutrition Research Center in North Dakota.
 (Ask your doctor to check your magnesium levels with a blood test.)
 "There's a lot of evidence that people with high inflammatory markers often have low magnesium levels.
 Plus, people who have conditions associated with inflammation, like heart disease and diabetes, also tend to have low magnesium levels," Nielsen says.